julien-amar/hacking-journey/0x03 - Learning Python/README.md

 * specify the `PYTHONINSPECT` environement variable when running your script
 * specify the `-i` parameter.

-## Builtins
+## Built-in

-Builtin functions are globally available through this dictionary: `__builtins__.__dict__['print']('Hello !')` Using this dictionary, you can override default implementation of python builtins.
+Python built-in functions are globally available through this dictionary: `__builtins__.__dict__['print']('Hello !')` By overriding entries in this dictionary, you can change the default implementation of python built-in functions.

 ## VIM configuration

-Indentation is import when working in python, you can configure it using the following VIM command:
+Indentation is import when working in python, you can configure it using the following VIM sequence:
 ```
 :set expandtab shiftwidth=4 softtabstop=4
 ```